Kingman Township, Kansas

 Kingman Township is a township in Kingman County, Kansas, United States.
-As of the United States census in 2011, its population was 7,853.
+As of the United States census in 2020, its population was 99.

 Geography

 Kingman Township covers an area of 3.49 square miles (9.03 square kilometers); of this, 0.01 square miles (0.04 square kilometers) or 0.44 percent is water.
 The stream of North Fork Chikaskia River runs through this township.
-Kingman country is primarily grassland covering red sand.